drparham/mvc/README.md

 This parent Controller class exposes a method for models, and views, it also has a default method for handling 404 errors.

 ## Very simple views
-Plain PHP viwe files, no templating system in place
+Plain PHP view files, no templating system in place

 ## Eloquent Models.
 This system is pulling in Eloquent Models from the Laravel Framework.